The Executive Who Couldn't Stop Working Late

 Remember my invitation to think about your conflict.
 I invite you to think about it again.

 Then, turn the page.
-Let's decode what your conflict is trying to tell you.
+Let's find out what your conflict has been trying to tell you.

 Chapter Reflection